epccs/RPUpi/Hardware/Testing/linux.md

 # to the share on the Pi Zero (computer name is pi-bench)
 \\pi-bench\Samba
 ```

-Note the Pi also shows the user home folders so it has a setting that Ubuntu did not, I will ignor it.
+Note the Pi also shows the user home folders but Ubuntu did not, I will ignor those.

 ## Python 3